Like every other racket sport, knowledge to hold a tennis racket is the most fundamental learning for every new aspirant.

 To be conversant with your grip, you have to practice more and more.
 Take help from your practice partner.
 Once you get the feel of the grip, it is effortless to change grip from forehand to backhand and vice-versa.

-If you like video, check the nice visual explanation to hold a tennis racket from Howcast.
+There is a nice visual explanation to hold a tennis racket from Howcast.